Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

 \subsection{Duality Theory}

-The rapid growth of machine learning has driven new optimization methods, revitalized classical ones, and introduced learning-based approaches to problems once viewed as intractable~\cite{bengio2021machine}.
-Yet even as learned models achieve strong primal performance across linear, discrete, nonlinear, and nonconvex settings~\cite{kotary2021end}, a central question persists: how close are these solutions to true optimality?
-Duality offers a principled mechanism for certifying quality, as demonstrated by dual Lagrangian learning~\cite{TanneauVanHentenryck2024}, which exploits conic structure and expressive models to construct dual-feasible certificates and tight bounds for conic quadratic problems.
-Building on this perspective, recent work embeds dual principles directly into differentiable architectures, giving rise to deep dual learning—a paradigm that tightly integrates optimization theory with data-driven pipelines to produce feasible, near-optimal solutions end-to-end.
-Fioretto et al.~\cite{fioretto2020lagrangian} initiated this direction by incorporating dual multipliers into neural training and alternating primal–dual updates, and subsequent extensions span diverse domains, from nonconvex power flow~\cite{kim2024unsupervised} and combinatorial scheduling~\cite{kotary2022fast} to dual-stabilized augmented Lagrangians~\cite{bai2024new} and dual-centric architectures predicting dual variables and reconstructing primal ones~\cite{kotary2024learning}.
-The following sections introduce the duality theory relevant to cone programming, focusing on Lagrangian duality and Fenchel duality~\cite{fenchel2013conjugate, Hardt2018_EE227C}, and illustrate these principles through an NNLS example.
+Machine learning has transformed optimization by enabling data-driven approaches to solving increasingly complex optimization problems~\cite{bengio2021machine}.
+As learned models achieve strong primal performance across linear, discrete, nonlinear, and nonconvex settings~\cite{kotary2021end}, a fundamental question arises: how can the optimality and feasibility of these solutions be rigorously certified?
+Duality theory provides a principled framework for certifying solution quality through complementary primal and dual formulations.
+Representative examples include dual Lagrangian learning~\cite{tanneau2024dual}, which exploits conic structure and expressive models to construct dual-feasible certificates and tight bounds for conic quadratic programs.
+Building on this foundation, recent advances have integrated dual principles into differentiable architectures, giving rise to deep dual learning, which unifies optimization theory with data-driven models to produce feasible, near-optimal solutions in an end-to-end manner~\cite{fioretto2020lagrangian}.
+Representative applications span nonconvex power flow~\cite{kim2024unsupervised}, combinatorial scheduling~\cite{kotary2022fast}, dual-stabilized augmented Lagrangian methods~\cite{bai2024new}, and dual-centric neural architectures that predict dual variables and reconstruct primal solutions~\cite{kotary2024learning}.
+Beyond certifying optimality, duality also reveals structural properties and algorithmic insights that are often inaccessible from the primal formulation alone.
+Motivated by these developments, the remainder of this section reviews the duality principles most relevant to differentiable cone programming, focusing on Lagrangian and Fenchel-Rockafellar duality~\cite{fenchel1949conjugate, rockafellar1997convex, borwein2006convex}.